Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # Aknowledgments

-- Author want to thanks Frédéric Mercier for the finding of the original Huc-3 mapper **Pocket Family 2** cartridge in Japan.
+- Author want to thank Frédéric Mercier for the finding of the original Huc-3 mapper **Pocket Family 2** cartridge in Japan.
 - [Mraulio](https://github.com/Mraulio) and [cristofercruz](https://github.com/cristofercruz) for debugging and improving the code.
 - Shonumi aka Daniel S. Baxter for the [in-depth documentation](https://shonumi.github.io/articles/art2.html) of the printer protocol and being the first to [cite this project in his book](https://www.amazon.fr/Peripheral-Vision-Inside-Accessories-Add-ons/dp/B0BYBHQC97) !